wendimagee/BabySitter_Kata/README.md

 Explaining my logic: Because this problem involves a time statement, I believe I should write a MVC web app because the html approach to DateTime is efficient and easy to validate.
 The first step would be to create a new ASP.NET MVC app and then:
+	Build a Shift Model that has properties of startTime, endTime, shiftRate
 	build a form on the index page to allow the user (babysitter in this case) to input start and end time route the information from the form to an action in the HomeController Action Calculate() would use family A's regular rate $15/hr to calculate nightly rate